TikTok, WhatsApp, YouTube and Websites

 YouTube is a great platform for sharing talks, testimonies, and welcome videos.
 It allows your content to reach a wider audience and share content after an event has ended.

-Upload your welcome video and any other content you’ve created for social media.
+Upload a welcome video and other content you’ve created for social media.
 Use clear, engaging thumbnails and write captions that explain the video and offer a next step - whether that’s contacting the CU, signing up for an event, or watching another video.

 Make sure your channel looks professional: add a profile picture, cover image, and complete the 'About' section with links to your other platforms.